DOC SURF Program (Undergraduate Research)

 The Division of Organic Chemistry annually awards summer undergraduate research fellowships (SURF) to outstanding undergraduate organic chemistry students attending colleges and universities in the United States.
 These competitive fellowships are awarded on the merits of students' research proposals, academic records, faculty recommendations and their passion for laboratory science.
 They provide support for undergraduates to carry out independent research at their respective colleges or universities in the summer between their junior and senior year under the guidance of a faculty mentor.
 In addition, the program provides financial support to enable recipients to visit an industrial campus in the fall for a dinner, award session, scientific talks, a tour of the campus and a poster session, where the results of the summer research investigations are to be presented.

-The Organic Division of the ACS is soliciting nominations for 2013 Summer Undergraduate Research (SURF) Fellowships.
+The Organic Division of the ACS solicits nominations for Summer Undergraduate Research (SURF) Fellowships.
 These competitive fellowships will be awarded to a number of talented undergraduates throughout the United States who have been nominated by their departments and selected by an evaluation committee.
 These fellowships will provide support for undergraduates in organic chemistry to carry out research at their respective colleges/universities in the summer between their junior and senior year.
 In addition, the program will provide financial support to enable recipients to visit an industrial campus in the fall for a dinner, award session, scientific talks, a tour of the campus and a poster session, where the results of the summer research investigations would be presented.
 Information on the program and application forms are available below.
-Nomination packets must be submitted by February 1, 2014.
-Funding in 2013 was provided by the Division of Organic Chemistry, Genentech, Merck, and Pfizer.
-Additional support ($5000/fellowship) from companies and individuals interested in supporting the ACS SURF Program is encouraged.
+Support ($5000/fellowship) from companies and individuals for the ACS SURF Program is encouraged.
 Please contact Randy Hungate to make an inquiry on how to support this rewarding program.